Alejandrodelgado/cloud-iot/README.md

 	ibmcloud login -a cloud.ibm.com -r eu-es -g default

-if there is problem accesing with ibmcloudcli eliminate the need  of MFA  that disable the ability to login just with user password
+if there is problem accesing with ibmcloudcli you have two options:
+	1.- eliminate the need  of MFA  that disable the ability to login just with user password https://cloud.ibm.com/iam/settings?tab=authentication click -- No MFA, disabled CLI logins--
-	https://cloud.ibm.com/iam/settings?tab=authentication
+   		Unmark -- disble cli login with only a password ...
+     		click -- apply
+	or

-in case it doesnt work create a temporary login with token get a temporary token from console (the passcode you have to get from the console at top right
+ 	2.- login with sso (after login in ibm cloud in the web browser ibmcloud login -a cloud.ibm.com -r eu-es -g Default -sso in case it doesnt work create a temporary login with token get a temporary token from console (the passcode you have to get from the console at top right